feedloop/qore-sdk/doc/source/index.html.md

 # Introduction

 Welcome to Qore Client SDK documentation page, this document will guide you to start hacking with Qore.
-As of now, Qore Client SDK is only accessible in JavaScript Environment, we will add more soon.
+As of now, Qore Client SDK is only accessible in JavaScript Environment, React and vanilla JavaScript for now.

 ## Prerequisites

 1. Node.js 12+.
-1. `npx` and `npm` executable.
+2. `npx` and `npm` executable.
-1. Qore account, signup [here](https://dashboard.qorebase.io) & don't forget to verify your account.
+3. Qore account, signup [here](https://dashboard.qorebase.io) & don't forget to verify your account.
+4. Then login to your account to setup your data.

 ## Features